Erez707/texas-method/README.md

 TODO:

-still need to add a login page (for now something simple locally - maybe use jwt for IAM) database (for now just a json object locally
+still need to add a login page (for now something simple locally - maybe use jwt for IAM) database (for now just a json object locally)

-later add authentication and authorization with auth0 and database with apache cassandra
+later add authentication and authorization with aws cognito and database with aws amplify

 --------------------------------------------------------------------------------------------------